pointOfive/Home/Code/README.md

 ## SQL

 I have experience using SQL in `postgreSQL`, `psycopg2`, and `sparkSQL` contexts.
-Some example queries are available in the [SQL subdirectory](https://github.com/pointOfive/Examples/Code/SQL).
+Some example queries are given below.

 #### Find items sold, not sold, and a subset of items sold within a specific month